Macrometacorp/docs/docs/quickstart.md

 ![Create a Query Worker](/img/quickstart/create-query-worker.png)

-## Step 6: Finish the API
+### Step 6: Finish the API

-In the previous step, you created the `getAddresses` Query Worker, which is basically the READ in a CRUD API (Create, Read, Update, Delete).
+In the previous step, you created the `getAddresses` Query Worker, which is basically the READ operation in a CRUD API (Create, Read, Update, Delete).
 Build the rest of the API by creating a Query Worker for each of the following queries.

 1. In **Query Workers**, click **New Query**.
 1. Copy and paste a code block.